minzzelo/cs2101ug/docs/UserGuide.md

 **Steps for sorting flashcards**:

 **Step 1**: In this example, we want to sort the flashcards according to success rate in an ascending order.
-Type `sort success -a` into the command box and press Enter
+Type `sort success -a` into the command box and press Enter.

 ![filedirectory](images/ug/ug_sort_step1.png)
 <div style="page-break-after: always;"></div>

-**Step 2**: The result display will show a message telling you that the flashcards have been sorted according to success rate in ascending order
+**Step 2**: The result display will show a message telling you that the flashcards have been sorted according to success rate in ascending order.

-**Step 3**: The list view will show the newly sorted list of flashcards according to the criteria
+**Step 3**: The flashcard list will show the newly sorted list of flashcards according to the criteria.

 ![filedirectory](images/ug/ug_sort_step2.png)